OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:27

-For the Son of Man is going to come in His Father’s glory with His angels, and then He will reward each person according to what they have done.
+For the Son of Man is going to come in His Father’s glory with His angels, and then He will reward each person according to their deeds.

 ## Matthew 16:28

-“Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in His kingdom.”
+“Truly I tell you, some who are standing here will not experience death before they see the Son of Man coming in His kingdom.”